 Residential treatment isn’t always the best choice.
 Some people have real-life obligations they can’t put on hold for an inpatient program.
 Some don’t need the high-level care of an inpatient treatment program.
-They may get more benefit from outpatient treatment.
+They may get more benefits from outpatient treatment.
 Outpatient drug rehabs are also a good step-down approach after you finish a residential program.
 You can keep the focus on recovery as you transition back to your normal routine.

 Treatment for Co-Occurring Disorders

 Up to 80% of people with PTSD have a co-occurring disorder.
-This might be a substance abuse disorder, an eating disorder, or a mood disorder such as anxiety or depression.
+This might be a substance use disorder, an eating disorder, or a mood disorder such as anxiety or depression.
 For people with PTSD, self-destructive behavior is a way of numbing the emotional pain caused by the trauma.